Comprehensive Guide to Blood Test Consent Laws in the UK

 What does ‘Gillick competence’ refer to?

-How have blood test consent laws evolved over time?
+How have blood test consent laws evolved?